KrishnaMehta123/Suggestedits/docs/Journeys and Orchestration/journey-components/journey-states.md

 ### Criteria for Automatic Journey Stoppage

 A journey in the Completed state becomes eligible for automatic stoppage when all users who entered the journey have fully exited it.
 This means:

-* All users have:
+* All users have exited the journey:
-  * Reached an end node, or
-  * Completed all applicable paths, or
+  * Either they met the goal
-  * Timed out from the Delay nodes.
+  * They timeout of the journey
+  * They exited the journey via Force exit
+  * No new users are entering the journey
 * There are no users currently active in any journey node.
 * No pending scheduled actions remain for any user.